 - Elements of the structure were critically unstable

-- Fragile and broken asbestos/cement roof
+- Fragile and broken asbestos and cement roof

-- Broken and ill-fitting glazing panels
+- Broken and ill-fitting glazing panels.

 Industry-leading design and roofing solutions

 Our highly skilled in-house design team created detailed plans and drawings, encompassing all design elements required for the project.
-All our technical drawings, produced after our technical survey team, has carried out detailed inspections by operatives and drone, ensuring every aspect of the job has been thoroughly checked and considered before we begin work.
+All our technical drawings, produced after our technical survey team, has carried out comprehensive inspections by operatives and drone, ensuring every aspect of the job has been thoroughly checked and considered before we begin work.